respeecher/auto-odoo/README.md

 Before restoring, you must bring down Auto Odoo.
 You can manually remove the old web and db volumes, or `restore.sh` will do it for you.
 But be aware that removing data volumes sometimes fails in docker if there are defunct containers that used them.
-So you may want to run something like `docker ps -aq | xargs docker rm` to clean up such containers before running the restore.
+So you may need to run something like `docker ps -aq | xargs docker rm` to clean up such containers before running the restore.

 As root, in Auto Odoo's directory, run `./restore.sh XXX`, where XXX is the name of the `.txz` archive you wish to